DisPatch: Disarming Adversarial Patches in Object Detection with Diffusion Models: Introduction

-Object detectors are generally trained to obtain optimal performance on specific datasets, while adversarial patch attacks try to find the patch that cannot be handled by the victim detector, or in other words, the non-robust data or out-of-distribution data for the victim detectors~\cite{goodfellow2014explaining,cubuk2017intriguing}.
-Previous defense works typically adopt a ``detect and remove'' strategy, where adversarial patches are first identified using specially designed methods or models, and then removed from the input image.
+To purify input images that are potentially affected by adversarial patches, prior works typically adopt a ``detect and remove'' strategy: adversarial patches are first localized using specially designed methods or models, and then removed from the images~\cite{liu2022segment,tarchoun2023jedi,jing2024pad,lin2024don}.
 However, such approaches carry the risk of mistakenly removing benign regions, potentially degrading the detection performance.
-In contrast, our approach is motivated by the goal of ``disarming'' adversarial patches, transforming them into benign content for the detector, while preserving the overall integrity of the input image.
-Specifically, Diffusion Models (DMs), as powerful generative models, are trained to learn a generative process that captures the underlying training data distribution, enabling the data generation to be consistent with the original training dataset.
-That is to say, the outputs of DMs naturally align with the distribution of clean training data.
+To address this limitation, we aim to develop a method that can instead ``disarm'' adversarial patches by transforming them into benign counterparts rather than removing them, thereby preserving the overall integrity of the input images.
+To this end, we use generative models to regenerate images as in-distribution data for object detectors, inspired by the observation that adversarial patches are generally non-robust or out-of-distribution (OOD) data for victim models~\cite{goodfellow2014explaining,cubuk2017intriguing}.
+Specifically, Diffusion Models (DMs), as powerful generative models, are trained to learn a generative process that captures the underlying training data distribution, enabling the data generation to be consistent with the clean training dataset~\cite{ho2020denoising,saharia2022image,nie2022diffusion}.
+By leveraging this in-distribution generative power of DMs, we propose \ProjectName{} to disarm adversarial patches and purify the input images.